Bandung Sea of Fire: Reescalation of tensions

 Following the 10 October incident, revolutionary fervor in the city died down for around a month.
 During this time, the BKR reorganized into the TKR (People's Security Army/Tentara Keamanan Rakyat), with the 3rd division of its 1st army covering the Bandung region under the command of Arudji Kartawinata (former BKR commander of Priangan).
 The division itself was subdivided into five regiments, two of which were headquartered in Bandung proper (one later moved to the outskirts).
 Each of these regiments consisted of four battalions, typically comprising 500 to 1,000 men.
 Aside from these, there were also irregular units of pemuda organizations, ethnic militias, and Hizbullah units under Masyumi.
 By November, the European population of the city had also began to return, reaching 60,000 by late November or double the pre-WW2 figure (compared to some 436,000 Indonesians, Chinese and Eurasians) with 2,000 British and 1,500 Japanese troops.

 On the night of 24 November, the 3rd Division under Kartawinata was pressured by pemuda following the outbreak of the Battle of Surabaya to launch a general attack against British and Japanese troops – which ended up being a relatively limited operation, with only scattered fighting in parts of the city.
-The following day, an incident occurred when a flash flood killed more than 200 people, with Indonesian forces engaging in rescue operations and British troops firing on them during the confusion that occurred.
+The following day, an incident occurred when a flash flood killed more than 200 people, with Indonesian units engaging in rescue operations and firefights with British forces during the confusion that occurred.
 Within the following weeks, fighting intensified across the city with the British calling in an additional battalion of troops in early December, when most of the northern parts of Bandung were under British control.
 During this time, British supply trains and trucks travelling from Jakarta were subjected to raids – in one occasion, a supply train arrived in Bandung on 21 November looted and without its Gurkha guards.

 The British commander issued an ultimatum to the local Indonesian governor demanding Indonesians (numbering some 100,000) to evacuate North Bandung on 27 November – which the governor rejected.
 Later, the nationalist government compromised, agreeing to move "elements which disturbed peace".
 In effect, significant civilian movements occurred, due to pressure from European inhabitants backed by British forces.
 Some form of a boundary eventually formed between Indonesian and British/Indian forces, though there were significant desertions of the Indian troops and the Gurkha units would trade weapons for food items.
 As the British asserted control over North Bandung, around 100,000 Indonesians evacuated the area between November 1945 and March 1946.
 During the remaining days of 1945 and in early 1946, a relatively calm period ensued from the stalemate, with pemuda organizations continued to consolidate to form larger entities, and the 3rd Division saw a replacement of Kartawinata with Abdul Haris Nasution as commander.